bgallie/tnt2/README.md

 ## DESCRIPTION

 **tnt2** is an encryption/decryption system that uses an infinite (with respect to the plaintext) key to encrypt the data.
-The psuedo-random generator used by **tnt2** can encrypt approximately 1.680088572×10³⁹ bytes before the generated key will repeat itself.
+The pseudo-random generator used by **tnt2** can encrypt approximately 1.680088572×10³⁹ bytes before the generated key will repeat itself.